ajramos/cloud-certs/gcp-pcne-cert.md

     - Regional does no support IPv6
     - Global terminate locations in anywhere (small latency)
     - Proxy terminate the connections at GFE or envoy proxies
-    - Passthrough DO NOT terminate the client connections, the responses go directly to the client without going through the LB (Drect server return=DSR)
+    - Passthrough DO NOT terminate the client connections, the responses go directly to the client without going through the LB (Direct server return=DSR)

-### Overview of LB
+## Overview of LB

 Cloud Load Balancing can route traffic to: